d4rken/myolib/README.md

-# myolib
-darken's Myo lib is an opensource Android library to communicate with Myo devices
+# darken's Myo lib
+This is an unofficial Android SDK for the My.ohttps://mhealth.imib.rwth-aachen.de

+Contributions are welcome. if you submit pull-requests please adhere to the projects current coding style.
+If you are using this library, i would love mention your project here, feel free to contact me.

 # Quickstart
 ## Utilizing callbacks